This lesson will explain the structure of lipids as well as discuss their function in our bodies.

 Unsaturated Fat

-A type of fat which has double bonds in its side chain
+A type of fat which has double bonds in its side chain.

 Trans Fat

 Triglycerides look similar in structure to fats, but the prefix "tri" means three, so rather than just having one fatty acid tail, they have three.
-Triglycerides are the most common lipid in your body, and they contain lots of energy.
+Triglycerides are the most common lipid in your body and contain lots of energy.
 An example of a triglyceride might be butter, lard, or oils.

 Triglyceride

-A type of lipid which is made up of a glycerol molecule and three fatty acid side chains
+A type of lipid which is made up of a glycerol molecule and three fatty acid side chains.

 Something that is hydrophilic is attracted to water, whereas something that is hydrophobic is repelled by water.
 So in the structure of your cell membranes, the phospholipids are arranged in a bilayer.

-See the drawing of a phospholipid below.
+See the image of a phospholipid below.

-The head faces out, and all of the tails face in.
+The head faces out and all of the tails face in.
 The heads are hydrophilic, meaning they're attracted to water.
 So those heads are pointed to the outside, or to the inside of the cell, where there's water.
 The hydrophobic tails are pointed inward, away from water.

 Sterol